larsrickert/nginx-proxy/docs/examples/static.md

+---
+outline: deep
+---

 # Static site

 This example creates an application for static files (e.g. serving plain files or Vue/React/Angular application).
+This documentation that you are reading is also deployed as static site using the instructions below.

 ::: warning Make the example your own
 In general you don't have to change anything in the below example to make it work for you.
 However, we highly recommend to take a closer look to the lines marked with a `TODO: CHANGE ME` comment.
 :::

-## Static files

-This example serves static files from a local directory on your linux server.
+## With build step

+In this example, we will deploy a static app that requires a build step, e.g. when you are using Vue, Angular, React etc.

 ### Step 1: Create a `docker-compose.yml` file